toVersus/aws-ssm-operator/README.md

 # aws-ssm-operator

+> **Note:** aws-ssm-operator is deprecated.
+Please consider to use alternative solutions like [external-secrets.io](https://external-secrets.io/v0.5.9/).

 A Kubernetes operator that automatically maps what are stored in AWS SSM Parameter Store into Kubernetes Secrets.

 `aws-ssm-operator` Custom Resources defines desired state of Kubernetes Secret fetched from SSM Parameter Store.
 Otherwise, `parameterstore-controller` controller monitors user's request and cached parameter values or credentials as plaintext into Kubernetes Secret.